Entry Points

 Content Scripts

-A single content entry will be reflected to the content_scripts[0].js
+Content entries will be reflected to the content_scripts[index].js

 field in manifest.json